For more detailed usage information, please refer to our cookbook: Task Generation Cookbook

 topological_sortinstanceSort a list of tasks topologically.

-set_tasks_dependenceinstanceSet relationship between root task and other tasks.
-Two relationships are currently supported: serial and parallel.
+set_tasks_dependenceinstanceSet relationship between root task and other tasks (serial or parallel).

-evolveinstanceEvolve a task to a new task and here it is only used for data generation.
+evolveinstanceEvolve a task to a new task; used for data generation.

 from camel.tasks import (